dottjt/plastic/README.md

 ### Chapters.

 ## 00 - The Setup

 ### 01 - life.

-- This chapter introduces the Character and the Editor.
+- Character meets with an Editor to discuss his manuscript.
+The Editor is clueless.
-- Character meets with Editor.
-They go out to lunch.
+- They go out to lunch in Chinatown.
+Character describes Chinatown and Restaurant.
 - Character gets fed up with Editor.
-Leaves.
+Leaves for work.

 ### 02 - work.

-- This chapter introduces his love interest, Milo, as well as the Boss.
+- Character arrives at work.
+Bumps into his love interest, Milo.
-- Character returns from meeting with Editor.
+- Character describes Milo and workplace.
-- Interacts with Milo.
-- Interacts with The Boss.
+- Milo proposes a date.
+Character accepts hesitantly.

 ### 03 - family.

-- This chapter introduces the Mother and the Helper.
+- Character heads to meet his mother for dinner.
-- Character describes sperm and life.
-Describes the relationship he has with his mother.
+- Character describes the affluent Chinese suburb, his porn addiction and his mother.
-- They fight.
-They're miserable.
+- Character realises she's toxic and decides to disown her.
+Character leaves abruptly.

-### 04 - depression.
+### 04 - apartment.

+- Character wakes up the next day in a depression.
+- Character describes his feelings.
+Decides to get high.
+- Character bumps into his neighbour.
+They chat.
+They both are fond of each other.
+- Character leaves for his date with Milo.

+### 05 - date.

+- Character arrives at Milo's house.
+Describes neighbourhood and Milo's house.
+- They leave for the city.
+They end up at a pub.
+They kiss.
+- Milo chokes.

+### 06 - therapy.

+- It's the next day.
+Character is
 -

-### 05 - therapy.

-- Meets up with his therapist.

-### 06 - birthday.

-- Talks about the user's birthday.
+Talks about the user's birthday.

+### 07 - gun.

-### 07 - bubble.
+### 11 - bubble.

 - The stock market crashes and the character loses their job.
 Hangs out with Milo and gets very drunk.

-- Maybe he can't cum?

 ###  night.